Code-Dearman/mental-health-project/README.md

 Early deployment on Github Pages was essential to see how the website would be viewed by a user and helped me to highlight further issues such as broken file pathways.

+I also tested the website on phyiscal devices to get a feeling for how easy it was to navigate.
+This was particularly important when deciding to resize the font of the nav bar on smaller screens.

 ### Validator Testing